corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 1. Undrain the node.

 {{< note >}}
-The protocol is designed to tolerate node outages.
+The protocol has been designed to tolerate node outages.
 During the upgrade process, peers on the network will wait for your node to become available.
 {{< /note >}}

 {{< warning >}}